Social Networking & Computer Privacy

 Yes, and most employers do.
-Employers concerned about lost productivity, excessive bandwidth usage, viral invasions, dissemination of proprietary information and their liability for sexual and other forms of harassment when explicit documents are exchanged via e-mail or the web, believe that monitoring is an important deterrent to inappropriate Internet and computer usage.
+Employers concerned about lost productivity, excessive bandwidth usage, viral invasions, distribution of company information, as well as their liability for sexual and other forms of harassment when explicit documents are exchanged via e-mail or the web, believe that monitoring is an important deterrent to inappropriate Internet and computer usage.

-- How many key strokes you type per hour
+- How many keystrokes you type per hour; and

 Yes, with certain limitations.
-Although some federal laws (Federal Electronic Communications Privacy Act, 18 U.S.C.
-2511; Electronic Communication Storage Act, 18 U.S.C.
-2701; Computer Fraud and Abuse Act, 18 U.S.C.
-1030) and state laws generally make it illegal for employers to intercept private e-mail or use your personal log-on and password to access e-mails on an Internet Service Providers' server, employers may monitor e-mail from the work e-mail address provided to you, or monitor any e-mail stored on your work computer.
+Although some federal laws such as the Electronic Communications Privacy Act (ECPA), Electronic Communication Storage Act (ECSA), and the Computer Fraud and Abuse Act (CFAA), along with some state laws, generally make it illegal for employers to intercept private e-mail or use your personal username and password to access e-mails on an Internet Service Providers’ server, employers may monitor e-mail from the work e-mail address provided to you, or monitor any e-mail stored on your work computer.
 Only two states, Connecticut and Delaware, require employers to notify employees that their e-mail is being monitored.

 Certain companies even have software that aids them in monitoring your e-mail.
 Such software pulls up any e-mails that mention “key words” such as: